algorandfoundation/docs/docs/features/accounts/create.md

 The three primary ways to create accounts on Algorand are as [wallet-derived accounts](#wallet-derived-kmd) (using [kmd](../../reference/node/artifacts.md#kmd)), as [standalone](#standalone), or as [multisignature accounts](#multisignature) (which entails one of the prior methods).

+!!! info
-Note: Remember that accounts participating in transactions are required to maintain a minimum balance of 100,000 micro Algos.
+    Remember that accounts participating in transactions are required to maintain a minimum balance of 100,000 micro Algos.
 Prior to using a newly created account in transactions, make sure that it has a sufficient balance by transferring at least 100,000 micro Algos to it.
 An initial transfer of under that amount will fail due to the minimum balance constraint.

 # Wallet-derived (kmd)